SmoothSpatula/SmoothSpatula-StageBan/README.md

 Let's you ban stages, while keeping the usual stage rotation.
 Might update it to also ban specific variants if anyone wants that.

+Source of the Providence Image : User Shoddy-Sink-6983 on Reddit

 ## Special Thanks To
 * The Return Of Modding team